hadipourh/autoguess/README.md

 ### Method 1

 The easiest way is using the provided [Dockerfile](docker/Dockerfile) to get Autoguess and all of its dependencies at once.
 To do so, regardless of what OS you use, install [Docker](https://docs.docker.com/get-docker/) at first.
-Then, navigate into the  directory where you have stored our [Dockerfile](docker/Dockerfile) and build a local image of Autoguess via the following single line command:
+Next, download our [Dockerfile](docker/Dockerfile), navigate into the directory where you have stored it and build a local image of Autoguess via the following single line command:

 ```sh
 sudo docker build -f Dockerfile -t autoguess .